MXClyde/mendix-kubernetes-azure/README.md

 ![Create empty pipeline](https://mxblobstore.azureedge.net/mendix-kubernetes-azure/emptypipeline.gif)

 Now import the initial deployment pipeline file you downloaded from this repository.
-During the  import process, you will have to manually configure it to use the "Hosted Ubuntu 1604" agent.
+During the import process, you will have to manually configure it to use the Azure Pipelines agent pool and the ubuntu agent specification.

 ![Create empty pipeline](https://mxblobstore.azureedge.net/mendix-kubernetes-azure/selectcorrectagentpool.gif)